Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Heavy Ordnance - corrected description to no longer mention Battle Scanners.
 [*] Chain Shot - aim penalty moved from the first shot to the second one.
 [*] Saturation Fire - now applies ammo effects and is more reliable at destroying cover.
+[*] Rupture - no longer usable while Disoriented.
 [/list]

 [h1]SPECIALIST[/h1]

+Mostly bugfixes and consistency improvements.
+Notably, all Protocol abilities no longer end turn.

 [list]
 [*] Combat Protocol - no longer ends turn.
 [*] Revival Protocol - bugfixes, charges changed to 1/2/3.